 Price: $82,000 (MSRP)

-Movement: Automatic, Caliber RMAS7, skeletonized, variable geometry rotor, Swiss Made
+Movement: Automatic, Caliber RMAS7, skeletonized, variable geometry rotor, in-house, Swiss Made

 Number of jewels: 32